-Complaints can be made against most traders if they break any of the provisions of the Consumer Protection Act.
+You can find the contact details for the Czech Trade Inspection Authority on its website, or you can use the telephone or visit the inspectorate in person.
+Complaints can be lodged against most traders if they violate any of the provisions of the Consumer Protection Act.
 Typical offences dealt with by the Czech Trade Inspectorate include:

 - failure to inform the buyer of their rights when making a complaint,